YahuiSun/YS-Graph-Library/README.md

 # YS-Graph-Library

-This is a being-built library of C++ header files for graph computing
+This is a being-built library of C++ header files for graph computing.

+This library supports the codes for the publications in https://yahuisun.com

-For any enquiry, please feel free to contact https://yahuisun.com
+For any enquiry, please feel free to contact Yahui SUN https://yahuisun.com